CP Factor Model for Dynamic Tensors: Introduction

-The TFM-cp in \eqref{model} can also be written as a tensor factor model with a Tucker form with a special structure (see \eqref{eq:tucker-model} and Remark \ref{rmk:TFMcompare} below).
-Hence potentially the iterative estimations procedures designed for Tucker decomposition can also be used here \citep{han2020iterative}, ignoring the special TFM-cp structure.
-Again, HOPE requires less restrictive conditions and faster error rate, by fully utilizing the structure of TFM-cp.
+The TFM-cp in \eqref{model} can also be written as a tensor factor model with a Tucker form (TFM-tucker) of a special structure.
+See \eqref{eq:tucker-model} for the definition of TFM-tucker and Remark \ref{rmk:TFMcompare} below for the comparison between TFM-cp and TFM-tucker from the perspectives of modeling assumptions and interpretations.
+Potentially, the iterative estimation procedures designed for TFM-tucker can also be used here \citep{han2020iterative}, ignoring the special TFM-cp structure.
+However, HOPE {has lower computational complexity per iteration}, requires less restrictive conditions and exhibits faster convergence rate, by fully utilizing the structure of TFM-cp.
+See Remark \ref{rmk:TFMcompare2} for further discussion.
 They also share the nice properties that the increase in either the dimensions $d_1,\ldots, d_k$, or the sample size can improve the estimation of the factor loading vectors or spaces.

 The rest of the paper is organized as follows.
-After a brief introduction of the basic notations used and preliminaries of tensor analysis in Section \ref{section:notation}, we introduce a tensor factor model with CP low rank structure in Section \ref{section:model}.
+After a brief introduction of the basic notations and preliminaries of tensor analysis in Section \ref{section:notation}, we introduce a tensor factor model with CP low-rank structure in Section \ref{section:model}.
 The estimation procedures of the factors and the loading vectors are presented in Section \ref{section:estimation}.
 Section \ref{section:theories} investigates the theoretical properties of the proposed methods.
-Section \ref{section:simulation} develops some alternative algorithms to tensor factor models, and provides some simulation studies to demonstrate the numerical performance of the estimation procedures.
+Section \ref{section:simulation} develops some alternative algorithms to tensor factor models, which extend existing popular CP methods to the auto-covariance tensors with cPCA as initialization, and provides some simulation studies to demonstrate the numerical performance of all the estimation procedures.
 Section \ref{section:application} illustrates the model and its interpretations in real data applications.
 Section \ref{section:discussion} provides a short concluding remark.
-All technical details are relegated to the supplementary materials.
+All technical details and more simulation results are relegated to the supplementary materials.